nlposs/NLP-OSS/Proposal-2019.md

 To our best knowledge, this is the first workshop proposal in the recent years that focuses more on the building aspect of NLP and less on scientific novelty or state-of-art development.
 A decade ago, there was the SETQA-NLP (Software Engineering, Testing, and Quality Assurance for Natural Language Processing) workshop that raised awareness of the need for good software engineering practices in NLP.
 In the earlier days of NLP, linguistic software was often monolithic and the learning curve to install, use, and extend the tools was steep and frustrating.
 More often than not, NLP OSS developers/users interact in siloed communities within the ecologies of their respective projects.
 In addition to engineering aspects of NLP software, the open source movement has brought a community aspect that we often overlook in building impactful NLP technologies.

-One example of NLP OSS synergy is NLTK’s support for Stanford NLP tools which provide a Pythonic interface to the Stanford tools written in Java.
+One example of NLP OSS synergy is NLTK's support for Stanford NLP tools which provide a Pythonic interface to the Stanford tools written in Java.
 More recently, the REST-ful API from Stanford CoreNLP tools has alleviated a host of issues that are related to cross-OSS interfaces in NLTK (c.f. https://github.com/nltk/nltk/pull/1249).
 The developers have also interacted across their respective code repositories to raise issues and give code reviews.
 Beyond the diamond-sharpening effect of cross-OSS collaborations, the result of the successful interface between the tools opens the door to easily benchmark annotations created by NLTK and Stanford CoreNLP.

 Another example of precious OSS knowledge comes from SpaCy developer [Montani (2017)](https://ines.io/blog/spacy-commercial-open-source-nlp), who shared her thoughts and challenges of maintaining commercial NLP OSS, such as handling open issues on the issue tracker, model release and packaging strategy and monetizing NLP OSS for sustainability.

 We hope that the NLP-OSS workshop becomes the intellectual forum to collate this type of knowledge, announce new software/features, promote the open source culture and best practices that go beyond the conferences.